cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 TripAdvisor proposals are grouped in different categories, such as *Hotels*, *Things to do*, *Restaurants*, *Flights*, etc. The data for this project have been scraped from the webpages devoted to Restaurants in Barcelona.
 The starting URL is `https://www.tripadvisor.com/Restaurants-g187497-Barcelona_Catalonia.html`.
 Note that `g187497` identifies Barcelona.
 Replacing `.com` by `.es`, you get the Spanish version.
 The information is about the same, but `tripadvisor.es` shows reviews on Spanish (some of them are automatic translations from English), while `tripadvisor.com` shows reviews in English.

-The data for this example have been captured in April, 2023.
+The data have been captured in April, 2023.
 At that time, 8,662 restaurants from Barcelona were posted at `tripAdvisor.com`.
-For this example, only the 450 top ranked restaurants have been selected.
+For this project, only the 450 top ranked restaurants have been selected.
+In this project you will analyze the TripAdvisor data set from three different points of view, each time using Python.

 ## The data set